SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    You can opt out of this behavior by writing an underscore (``_``) instead of an explicit external name when you define the parameter.
-   However, external names for defaulted parameters are preferred.
+   However, external names for parameters with default values are preferred.

 .. _Functions_VariadicParameters: